algermissen/nginx-dlg-auth/README.md

 ## dlg_auth

 Enables access delegation checking.
 The parameter is the authentication realm.
-Tickets must inlcude this realm in their scope list to gain access.
+Tickets must inlcude this realm in their scope to gain access.

 If dlg_auth is missing or if realm is 'off', the module will not be enabled.
 The 'off' value can be used to disable authentication checking in locations